Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

             sta $0314                       ; IRQ vector routine low byte
 ```

 The IRQ vector is changed to jump to `$c174`, which is our custom interrupt routine and therefore has to be code.
-Our disassembler wasn't smart enough to look for high byte and low byte addresses, but we humans are!
-GO HUMANS!
-GO HUMANS!
-This easily means it'a now a tie between compilers and humans.
+Our disassembler wasn't smart enough to look for high and low byte addresses, but we humans are! **GO HUMANS!
+GO HUMANS!** This easily means it's now a tie between compilers and humans.

 Our entrypoints file: